jacobyan0/jacobyan0.github.io/invitedtalks.md

 ---

-## This page lists some recorded talks/presentations that our team gives on various occasions.
+### This page lists some recorded talks/presentations that our team gives on various occasions.
+&nbsp;

 **Strategies for Promoting Shared Micromobility to Complement Public Transit ([Video]([https://echo360.org/media/a5f766f9-b5bc-4259-86ac-6e5bed864c67/public]))**